alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 This involves first calling `GetDC(0)` to get a handle to a drawing surface covering the screen.
 In Windows terminology that’s called a **device context** for the screen, emphasizing its technical rôle of abstracting away the particular hardware, and so the handle type is a `HDC`, handle to device context.
 More generally it’s called a **canvas**, emphasizing what it’s used for, namely painting.

 Next one can create and use various drawing tools such as a **pen** to draw lines or a **brush** to fill in interiors of things.
 This methaphor is very shallow, e.g. there’s no notion of ink, but instead pens and brushes that have inherent colors.
 A device context at any time contains one object of each kind and uses that object for graphics operations.
 One can *replace* the current object of a given kind via `SelectObject`, which returns the handle to the original object of the argument kind.
-Unfortunately this is a C-oriented API with no overloading, so that the code involves a mixture of generic GDI handle types, `HGDIOBJ`, and more tool kind specific handles like `HBRUSH`, sometimes (but not in this example) with downcasting required:
+Unfortunately this is a C-oriented API with no overloading, so that the code involves a mixture of the generic GDI tool handle type, `HGDIOBJ`, and more tool kind specific handles like `HBRUSH`, sometimes (but not in this example) with downcasting required:

 [*part-05/code/on-screen-graphics/v1/main.cpp*](part-05/code/on-screen-graphics/v1/main.cpp)
 ~~~cpp